polkadot-developers/substrate-docs/content/md/en/docs/reference/glossary.md

 A data structure that is used to represent sets of key-value pairs.

-The Patricia Merkle trie data structure enables the items in the data set to be stores and retrieved using a cryptographic hash.
+The Patricia Merkle trie data structure enables the items in the data set to be stored and retrieved using a cryptographic hash.
 Because incremental changes to the data set result in a new hash, retrieving data is efficient even if the data set is very large.
 With this data structure, you can also prove whether the data set includes any particular key-value pair without the access to the entire data set.

 ## validator